iskenyildiz/DHT11/README.md

 +-----------+--------+-+---------+-+---------+
 ```

-If the data is seperated with ',' instead of space it follows the measurement and tagkey format, make sure you fill them carefully.
+- If the data is seperated with ',' instead of space it follows the measurement and tagkey format, make sure you fill them carefully.

-Field key is the data you want to send.
+- Field key is the data you want to send.
 Seperate it with a space.
 Timestamp is optional if left empty it will fill with system time.

+- Make sure you have the correct containers running in the background.

+- Ports are important, check their availability.

+- Docker-compose runs influxdb:1.0, there are issues with latest version.